Filoppi/Prey-Luma/Data/Prey-Luma-ReadMe.txt

 Luma (Prey (2017)) aims to rewrite the game post processing phase to improve the look of the game without drifting from the original artistic vision.
 The highlight feature is adding HDR support, though benefits are not restricted to HDR users, there's a lot more, and it's akin to a small Remastered.

-Luma was created by Pumbo (graphics) and Ersh (binaries reverse engineering and hooks).
+Luma was created by Pumbo (graphics) and Ersh (reverse engineering).
 Join our discord here: https://discord.gg/DNGfMZgH3f

 List of features: